 The book quickly became known as as the big book, and there are a few very specific reasons for this, which can be found in AA Comes of Age and other literature that details the early history of AA.

-The importance of the big book lies in that it has always been the bedrock of the organisation, and the essence of the book has not essentially changed since its original publication.
-It still can act as a guide to a process that can save people’s lives, and its integrity really lies in its proven record.
+The importance of the big book lies in that it has always been the core experience of the organisation, and the essence of the book has not really changed since its original publication.
+It still can act as a guide to a process that can save people’s lives, and its integrity lies in its experience.

 There are also a number of editions of the book available online, this is a free PDF version.